muditp2e/kalp-test-network/test-network/README.md

 1. Try to make sure you kill all running docker containers - docker kill $(docker ps -q)
 2. Try to make sure all the images are removed - docker rmi $(docker images -q)

+You can analyse ./../application-gateway-go to see how you can call the smart contract which are deployed
 # Running the test network

 You can use the `./network.sh` script to stand up a simple Fabric test network.
 The test network has two peer organizations with one peer each and a single node raft ordering service.
 You can also use the `./network.sh` script to create channels and deploy chaincode.
 For more information, see [Using the Fabric test network](https://hyperledger-fabric.readthedocs.io/en/latest/test_network.html).
 The test network is being introduced in Fabric v2.0 as the long term replacement for the `first-network` sample.